New studies bolster theory coronavirus emerged from the wild

-Two new studies provide more evidence that the coronavirus pandemic originated in a Wuhan, China market where live animals were sold – further bolstering the theory that the virus emerged in the wild rather than escaping from a Chinese lab.
+Two new studies provide more evidence that the coronavirus pandemic originated in a Wuhan, China, market where live animals were sold — further bolstering the theory that the virus emerged in the wild rather than escaping from a Chinese lab.

 The research, published online Tuesday by the journal Science, shows that the Huanan Seafood Wholesale Market was likely the early epicenter of the scourge that has now killed nearly 6.4 million people around the world.
 Scientists conclude that the virus that causes COVID-19, SARS-CoV-2, likely spilled from animals into people two separate times.

-“All this evidence tells us the same thing: It points right to this particular market in the middle of Wuhan,” said Kristian Andersen a professor in the Department of Immunology and Microbiology at Scripps Research and coauthor of one of the studies.
+“All this evidence tells us the same thing: It points right to this particular market in the middle of Wuhan,” said Kristian Andersen a professor in the Department of Immunology and Microbiology at Scripps Research and co-author of one of the studies.
 “I was quite convinced of the lab leak myself until we dove into this very carefully and looked at it much closer.”

 In one study, which incorporated data collected by Chinese scientists, University of Arizona evolutionary biologist Michael Worobey and his colleagues used mapping tools to estimate the locations of more than 150 of the earliest reported COVID-19 cases from December 2019.
 They also mapped cases from January and February 2020 using data from a social media app that had created a channel for people with COVID-19 to get help.